TTgeoheath/BMA.geocontext/README.md

 # About
 This package contains four functions corresponding to a two-step approach for addressing residence-based geographic uncertainties.
-The lacunarity can be used to determine the upper limits for appropriate buffer selection (gbl).The upper limits is found at the location of maximum curvature (lac.limit).
+The lacunarity was used to determine the upper limits for appropriate buffer selection (gbl).The upper limits was found at the location of maximum curvature appears
+(lac.limit).
 However, lacunarity assessment only yields the upper-scale limit of the buffer.
 Even when using buffer sizes within this range, variations in the estimated effect sizes in health-environment associations may occur.
-To address this issue, buffer sizes smaller than the upper limit can be considered as a whole, while also taking into account the requirement for exposure-specific buffer sizes in multi-exposure models.
-Multiple-scale Cox models can be developed based on the buffer sizes delineated within the lacunarity-defined limits.
+To address this issue, buffer sizes smaller than the upper limit was considered as a whole, while also taking into account the requirement for exposure-specific buffer sizes in multi-exposure models.
+Multiple-scale Cox models were developed based on the buffer sizes delineated within the lacunarity-defined limits.
-Bayesian Model Averaging can be extended to Cox models to average effect estimates across all models, thus providing a more robust estimate.
+Bayesian Model Averaging was extended to Cox models to average effect estimates across all multiscale models, thus providing a more robust estimate.
 Each model is weighted by posterior probability.
-The functions in our package can provide both the coefficients and posterior probabilities for each model (model.pp) and an averaged estimate (model.overall).
+The functions in our package can provide both the coefficients and posterior probabilities for each model
+(model.pp) and an averaged estimate (model.overall).

 # Installation